 The Club Affairs Committee and Student Senate may not recognize a club for any of the following reasons: if the club violates Lehigh University policies, if it is not open to all students on campus, or there is already a club on campus that encompasses the purpose of the inquiring club.

-Please direct your questions to the Office of Student Activities at email@example.com or myself.
+Please direct your questions to the Office of Student Engagement at email@example.com or myself.

-- Benefits of being a Student Senate recognized organization include: access to resources in the SOuRCe, the Leadership Consultants, a group page on LINC, a booth as the fall and spring club expos, Campus Events Advisory Group (CEAG), event guidance and organizational support from Student Activities staff, Student Senate's co-sponsorship funds, and the ability to obtain annual funding from Student Senate
+- Benefits of being a Student Senate recognized organization include: access to resources in the SOuRCe, a group page on LINC, a booth as the fall and spring club expos, Campus Events Advisory Group (CEAG), event guidance and organizational support from Student Engagement, and the ability to obtain annual funding from Student Senate

 - Model Constitution (Word document download) - Use this template to create a Constitution for your club or organization